taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 - **Assign Tiers:**
   Income is the inverse of the previous two.
 We actually want to rank the best Income counties the lowest because they would require less subsidy assistance than lower income counties.
 Therefore, Counties in the highest percentiles (top 25%) receive an assignment of 1.
 Counties >= 50% and <= 75% receive an assignment of 2.
 Counties >= 25% and <= 50% receive an assignment of 3.
 Counties that are <= 25% receive an assignment of 4.

   Below is an example distribution.
-This is not perfect and I would certainly look to have this be a little more even but the result is good for a public dataset.
+While this is not a perfect distribution, I was pretty happy with the result from a public dataset.
+With a mostly even distribution based on percentage, we can start assigning tiers based on the rubric mentioned above.

   <img width="1123" alt="Screenshot 2025-02-28 at 5 24 50 PM" src="https://github.com/user-attachments/assets/b81e41d2-5fc1-4cf4-8055-36df7663a537" />